 As with most diseases, prevention is always best.
 Excess moisture is a common cause of ear infections, so be sure to thoroughly dry your dog’s ears after swimming and bathing.
 If your dog is prone to chronic or recurrent ear infections, identifying and managing any underlying causes, such as allergies, can help prevent new infections from occurring.
-Cleaning your dog’s ears regularly at home can also help prevent ear infections.
+Below are simple steps you can take to help keep your dog’s ears clean and problems at bay.

 Inspect the ears regularly — Make sure to take a look inside your dog’s ears regularly to check for any changes, like redness, inflammation, excessive earwax build-up, wounds, or discharge.

 Use a vet-approved ear cleaning solution — Ear cleaning solutions aren’t one size fits all.
 Make sure to talk with your vet to find a vet-approved product that is right for your pet.
 It’s important not to overclean your dog’s ears and follow the cleaner’s instructions for regular use.

 Massage the ear — Gently massaging your dog’s ears can help loosen build-up and make it easier to clean them out.
 It can also be a nice and relaxing bonding moment between you and your pet.